Skip to main content

 • Statutory holidays are determined provincially and may include: Family Day, Easter Monday, Victoria Day, Civic Holiday, National Day for Truth and Reconciliation, Thanksgiving, Remembrance Day, and Boxing Day.

-• Maternity & paternity leave is governed by federal laws with some provincial variations.
+• Maternity leave is governed by federal laws with some provincial variations.
 During maternity/paternity leave, employees are eligible for compensation from the federal government.
 Some employers also offer additional compensation to employees on maternity/parental leave, though there is no legal requirement to do so.

 • Maternity leave: Employees can take up to 15 weeks of maternity leave from their place of employment.